What Was the Rowlatt Act: History and Impact

 • Martial law was imposed.

 Among various Indian leaders, Mahatma Gandhi openly condemned the Act, arguing against penalizing innocent country folk for individual political offenses.
 In protest, Madan Mohan Malaviya and Muhammad Ali Jinnah, representing the All-India Muslim League, resigned from the Imperial Legislative Council.
-This action sparked outrage among other Indian politicians and the general public, leading the government to resort to oppressive measures.
+What Was the Rowlatt Act, this action sparked outrage among other Indian politicians and the general public, leading the government to resort to oppressive measures.
 Gandhi and his followers believed that constitutional opposition to the Act would be ineffective, prompting them to stage a hartal on April 6, 1915.

 The Rowlatt Satyagraha